-Just think — this field barely existed a decade ago.
+Just think — this field barely even existed a decade ago.
 Most people just had their neighbors watch their dogs, or they took their pets to a kennel.

 In this article, we’ll explore the basics of getting started.

 Part 1: How to Start a Dog Walking Business

 First, You Need a Plan

 Proper planning and organization are the initial steps to starting a dog walking business.

 One thing you may not realize is that because you’ll be walking dogs, you may need to drive to the dogs’ location to either pick them up or walk them in their neighborhood.
 Factor in that time and mileage, and plan out your workdays.

 This initial planning is one of the biggest startup challenges, according to Jeff Hook, owner of Jeffpet Custom Pet Care in Cape Cod, Massachusetts.

 “Picking up and dropping off dogs all day is not easy to coordinate,” Hook tells us.
 “To have any hope of making a profit, you have to minimize mileage.
 Actual car expenses can get out of control, and if you are not careful you will end up losing money.”